scipy-lectures/scientific-python-lectures/guide/index.rst

 Linking to package documentations
 ==================================

-The goal of the Scientific Python Lecture Notes is not to duplicate or replace the documentation of the various packages.
+The goal of the Scientific Python Lectures is not to duplicate or replace the documentation of the various packages.
 You should link as much as possible to the original documentation.